What is the number one skill needed to become college and career ready?

 Kids already pick this up on their own texting.
 They don’t need formal instruction.
 Hunt and peck is just as fast.
 Computer time should be used for more meaningful authentic activities.

 Wrong!
-The home row method as far as research goes is the fastest technique and while computers should be used for authentic activities keyboarding instruction must start before grade three for students to be complete these activities.
+The home row method is the fastest technique and while computers should be used for authentic activities keyboarding instruction must start before grade three for students to be complete these activities.
 At least some of computer time should be devoted to keyboarding instruction.
 The more time devoted in the beginning will lead to more quality work in the future.

 How many words per minute should my students be typing?